You’re on the right track to a healthier lifestyle! How do I know? Because you stumbled across this page about a plant-based vegan diet!

 Living a whole foods plant-based and / or vegan lifestyle will help improve blood lipid levels and lowers cholesterol.
 For people whose diets are vegan, heart disease is far from sight.
 And multiple studies have proven that those on the plant-based diet are more likely to live longer than those who eat mostly meat and dairy products!

-2. Lowers Risks Of Diabetes with a Plant-Based Vegan Diet
+2. Lower Risks Of Diabetes with a Plant-Based Vegan Diet

 The number of people with diabetes is on the rise.
 And the number is expected to climb to 522 million by 2030!
 While your genes may play a role in your risk for diabetes, your diet can have a significant impact over the affect the disease has on your body.